datastructures-js/set/README.md

     <td>
       O(n^m)
       <br />
-      n = number of elements of the current set
+      n = number of elements of the set
       <br />
       m = the multiplication power number
     </td>